Hammond Transit

+Transit system in Hammond, Indiana, U.S.

 Hammond Transit System was the provider of bus service in the Chicago suburb of Hammond, Indiana.
 It featured four local intra-city routes and one route that provides access to neighboring Whiting and Chicago's East Side neighborhood.
 The system was established in 1976 as replacement for the discontinued bus service provided by Chicago & Calumet District Transit Co.
 The service was a division of the Hammond city government.
 As of January 1, 2010, the system is operated by the Northwest Indiana Regional Bus Authority.
 Hammond Transit Center acts as a transit hub, linking together all system routes, as well as Pace suburban bus system, East Chicago Transit and Gary Public Transportation Corporation bus routes.

 The Hammond Transit System and the EasyGo bus system discontinued all service as of June 30, 2012.

 History

 Hammond Transit System and Merger Negotiations

 In January 2009, Hammond officials announced that the Hammond Transit System would be shut down on July 1, 2009, due to the lack of funds.
 In February, Thomas McDermott Jr, mayor of Hammond decided to postpone the shutdown until the end of the year in hopes that a funding solution will materialize.
 In effort to save money, the Saturday service was eliminated and the service frequency on all routes was decreased to one bus per hour (in some routes, 75 minutes).

 In August 2009, the city of Hammond and Northwest Indiana's Regional Bus Authority met to discuss the system's future.
 They eventually came up with an agreement.
 Under its provisions, RBA assumed control of Hammond Transit System on January 1, 2010.
 The city of Hammond pledged to provide a portion of the funding for the next two years.
 The rest is paid by RBA, a grant from Northwest Indiana Regional Development Authority as well as a variety of state and federal funds.